-The new method is hailed as a promising alternative to treatments involving surgery and radiation.
+The new method is being hailed as a promising alternative to treatments involving surgery and radiation.
 With excellent results.

 A medical team has developed a method called TULSA.
 Ultrasound waves, ultrasound pulses targeted to eliminate prostate cancer entirely and successfully in 65% of cases with few side effects.